canjs/can-derive/README.md

 #### Disabled can.RBTreeList methods

-A `DerivedList` is bound to its source list and manipulted as it changes.
+A `FilteredList` is bound to its source list and manipulted as it changes.
 Because of this, it is read-only and the following `can.RBTreeList` methods are disabled: